briandconnelly/pushoverr/README.md

 ### Latest and Greatest (Fingers Crossed) via GitHub

-If you want to run the absolute latest version of pushoverr, you can use [devtools](http://cran.r-project.org/web/packages/devtools/index.html) to install from GitHub.
+If you like living on the edge, you can use [devtools](http://cran.r-project.org/web/packages/devtools/index.html) to install the latest and greatest version of pushoverr from GitHub.
 To do so:

     library(devtools)
     install_github('briandconnelly/pushoverr')